Skip to main content

 Creating an account

 Sign up to Tusk with Google, GitHub, GitLab or with email/password.
 If you create an account with your company’s Google workspace, a Tusk organization for your company will be created.
-Note: Any team member who signs up via Google with your company’s email domain, or with GitHub/GitLab and have an active Tusk seat will automatically be added to the Tusk company organization.
+Note: Any team member who signs up via Google with your company’s email domain, or with GitHub/GitLab and who are in your GitHub/GitLab organization will automatically be added to the Tusk company organization.
 Tusk login page with Google, GitHub, and GitLab auth options

 Connect version control platform